ADolbyB/sdr-beamforming/README.md

 # Pluto SDR

-This repo is a compilation of code for the ADALM-PLUTO SDR module for Project Research.
-Most of this code I compiled from other sources so it was all in one place to minimize searching.
+This repo is a compilation of code for the ADALM-PLUTO SDR module for project research of the beamforming concept.
+Most of this code I compiled from other sources so it was all in one place to minimize search time.

 <div align="center">